If you come across a used car with a rebuilt title while shopping around, you may be wondering – what exactly does that mean?

 Future problems – Even quality rebuilds can develop issues down the road related to the damage.

-Key Steps Before Buying a Rebuilt Title Car
+Steps To Take Before Buying a Rebuilt Title Car

 Because rebuilt title cars come with increased risks, take these steps to protect yourself as a buyer:

-They can be smart, budget-friendly purchases with extra research and diligence.
-But the additional risks mean they aren’t for everyone.
+They can be smart, budget-friendly purchases with a thorough inspection, but the additional risks mean they aren’t for everyone.

 Avoid them if you want maximum peace of mind and resale value.